merzlab/QUICK-docs/docs/source/user-manual.rst

-QUICK uses a simple text based input file that consists of a line with keywords followed by an empty line, the molecular coordinates in xyz format, and potentially point charge information after another empty line.
+QUICK uses a simple text based input file that consists of a line with keywords followed by an empty line, the molecular coordinates in xyz format, and potentially external point charge information after another empty line.
 Please see the Hands-on Tutorials for details on the input file format.

 Feel free to ask questions or start a discussion on the Discussions section of our GitHub page: `https://github.com/merzlab/QUICK/discussions <https://github.com/merzlab/QUICK/discussions>`_.